andriel300/andriel300/README.md

 ==============================================================================================================================================
 <h3 align="center">I’m a programmer and I’m currently expanding my Javascript skills.
 Self-motivated individual with a calm energy personality and a positive attitude.
 A Creative thinker, eager to learn more and explore new things!</h3>

-- 🌱 I’m currently learning **Programming, Web Development Full Stack**

 - 📫 How to reach me **andrielscript@gmail.com**

-- ⚡ Fun fact **I’m very interested in astrology and learning more about myself.
-I use tabs over Spaces.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">